 - misleading conduct in business transactions – this is extremely broad and includes not only the making of untrue statements about present matters, but also the making of unfounded or unreasonable predictions or statements as to future matters

-- unconscionable conduct in business transactions – the CCA makes it illegal for businesses to engage in unconscionable conduct in business transactions with businesses that are not listed companies.
+- unconscionable conduct in business transactions – the CCA makes it illegal for businesses to engage in unconscionable conduct in business transactions with businesses.

 Unconscionable conduct includes the use of a strong bargaining position to extract unreasonably onerous terms from another business.